-Joel Helmes reviews the Toyota Camry Altise.
+Joel Helmes road tests and reviews the 2012 Toyota Camry Altise.

 Generally when I review a car I like to get to know it really well before looking up the all-important price.

 My reasoning for this is that I believe having this information beforehand can cloud my judgement.